TroyWilliams3687/documentos/en/documents/commands.md

     - Checks for duplicate UUID
     - Checks for UUID that are not 36 characters long

 The `validate` option, requires the basic configuration file used for the system.
 Generally only the configuration for the system and not the ones specific to any output format is required.
+The `markdown` option will search the system for all of the Markdown files (defined by the configuration file) and perform the checks on them.

-The `markdown` option will search the system for all of the Markdown files and perform basic link checking on them.
 To run the Markdown validation, use the following command:

 ```bash
 $ docs --config=./en/config.common.yaml validate markdown